rcgsheffield/sheffield_hpc/hpc/transferring-files.rst

 * Use a `Research Storage fileshare <https://www.sheffield.ac.uk/it-services/research-storage/>`_ as common storage directly accessible from your own machine and from the clusters.
 * Use a program like ``curl`` or ``wget`` to download files directly to the clusters.
-* Use a :ref:`flight session <flight-desktop>` on Stanage or   to open firefox and interactively download directly to clusters.
+* Open a Firefox browser and interactively download directly to clusters.
+Using a :ref:`flight session <flight-desktop>` on Stanage or interactive session on Bessemer

 .. hint::